 - It creates a centralized place where all content creators and compliance departments can share the most updated regulations that may impact whether content is fit to publish.

 - It enforces a calendar for production AND approval, and builds in revision time to ensure compliance.
-(For more on creating an effective calendar, check out our free guide.)

 A subsequent third benefit of documentation is the confidence it can give your team.
 Here’s what one customer had to say about Brafton’s creative brief process and the resulting content: